knightsofnhi/guestrev/README.md

    - secure configuration
    - product support

-Example: Cendyn - Operations Monitoring Tool
+Example: Operations Monitoring Tool

-A custom, operations monitoring tool that connects to Cendyn's third-party database and displays the data in an easy-to-read table that was specifically created for Cendyn's development and support teams.
+A custom, operations monitoring tool that connects to a client's third-party database and displays the data in an easy-to-read table that was specifically created for the client's development and support teams.

-The Problem: The company deals with third-party databases that hold clientele information that update on a daily basis.
-The company's development and support teams need to be able to view the data and make adjustments that will also update the third-party database in real-time.
-Unfortunately, the departments in need of this tool does not specialize in web-based applications nor does their third-party vendor.
+The Problem: The client deals with a third-party database that holds classified information, which updates on a daily basis.
+The client's development and support teams needed to be able to view the data in real-time and make adjustments that will also update the database in real-time.
+Unfortunately, the departments in need of this tool did not specialize in web-based applications nor did their third-party vendor.
 The managers tried to look for a solution online, but they lacked web development knowledge to even know what tool to use let alone how to use it effectively and securely.
+The scale of the project was also not big enough to validate a big purchase of software that would also cost a large amount of time for the client's employees to stop their usual work to learn from scratch without

 The Solution: GuestRev Pro sat down with a Cendyn representative to listen to their needs and provide a custom, web-based solution that is simple to use and easy to understand.
 From start to finish, GuestRev Pro ensured a final product that would save Cendyn's development and support teams a lot of time by giving them the exact solution for their specific need.
 GuestRev Pro also configured the company's third-party database with its custom operations monitoring tool to make sure everything is up and running for Cendyn's development and support departments.
 Every step of the process was done with confidentiality and product support.